Down by the Tracks in Coronation Alberta

 Be like Lori…

-The old image comes from an Instamatic style camera producing a square format print (so 1-1) which had to be cropped to properly fit our frame.
+The old image comes from an Instamatic style camera producing a square format print (so 1 to 1) which we cropped to properly fit the frame.
 It’s otherwise unchanged and presented as shot.

 Scroll down for photos and to comment.